 Practices are marked by Christianity but still influenced by other traditions.
 It can be considered a celebration for everyone, disregarding each person's religion.

 Easter in Poland is ranging from fun to spiritual, but always includes plenty of homemade food and drinks on the family table.
 People kiss and say: «Wesołych Świąt - Vesogouech Sfioount»

 It is the oldest and the most important Christian feast in Poland, celebrating the resurrection of Jesus.
 It is a movable feast as it is not always on the same days every year.

 Easter is celebrated on the first Sunday after the first full moon in Spring (between 21 March and 25 of April).
 The week before Easter, the Church commemorates the most important events for Christianity, which is the Holy Week.

 The most important part is the Paschal Triduum, Easter Triduum or Holy Triduum.
 Referring to the Three Days, starting from Maundy Thursday (Secret Supper of the Lord with his Students) and finish on the evening of Easter Sunday.

 Important Easter Days in Poland

-The day when Jesus Christ entered Jerusalem on donkey, while people were holding palm branches and singing.
-Just one week before Easter, it is considered as the first sign of the Easter time.
+The day when Jesus Christ entered Jerusalem on a donkey, while people were holding palm branches and singing.
+Just one week before Easter, it is considered as the first sign of Easter time.